morris/vanilla-todo/README.md

 - Low coupling
 - The result is literally just a bunch of HTML, CSS, and JS files.

+All source files (HTML, CSS and JS) combine to **under 2500 lines of code**, including comments and empty lines.

+For comparison, prettifying the original TeuxDeux's minified application bundle yields 48787 lines of code (10/21 2020).

 #### 5.2.2.
 The Verbose

 - Stylesheets are a bit verbose.
 SCSS would help here.